Pricing

 On schema and structured data — useful, not magic

-Standard schema (Article, FAQPage, HowTo, Organization) makes content machine-readable and is cheap table-stakes, but treat the hype skeptically: a controlled Ahrefs test of 1,885 pages adding JSON-LD found citations "barely moved," and an SSRN study found no significant schema→citation correlation.
+Standard schema (Article, FAQPage, HowTo, Organization) makes content machine-readable and is cheap table-stakes, but treat the hype skeptically: controlled tests adding JSON-LD found citations "barely moved," and an SSRN study found no significant schema→citation correlation.
 Add it where it genuinely fits the page; don't expect it to substitute for the four levers above.

 Platform nuances

-Engines diverge sharply — audits find only ~11% of cited domains overlap between ChatGPT and Perplexity, so optimize per engine rather than assuming one strategy transfers.
+Engines diverge sharply — audits find the cited domains barely overlap between ChatGPT and Perplexity, so optimize per engine rather than assuming one strategy transfers.
 See references/platform-playbooks.md.
 Short version: Perplexity prizes freshness + real-time retrieval and leans on Reddit; ChatGPT leans on Bing-retrieved pages and high-authority domains (Wikipedia); Google AI Overviews / AI Mode track classic ranking + entity signals and favor YouTube.

 Measure it (or you're guessing)